kineticdial/pb/README.md

 *Git is known to have a bloated, unclear user interface.
 Such problems have attempted to be solved in the past by providing new abstractions over Git.
 Lead aims to replace Git.

+†Companies with monolithic repos with GBs of history (e.g. Microsoft Windows) cannot realistically downloaded to a single hard-drive.
+Even if it could, forcing each developer to download the complete history would take an incredible amount of time.

 [travis]: https://travis-ci.org/Lead-SCM/pb
 [travis-badge]: https://api.travis-ci.org/Lead-SCM/pb.svg?branch=master